mohamedaliznidi/the-book-of-bugs-n-charms/css/selectors.md

 }
 ```

-### Nth Child
+### Nth Child Mystical Formula

-Select elements that are the nth child inside a container based on the formula
+Target elements that are the nth mystical child inside a container based on the enchanted formula

 ```css
 div:nth-child(n) {